 This June saw the world’s attention turn to the oceans, with World Oceans Day on 8 June and the G7 meeting in Canada focusing on the future of this shared global resource.
-Whether it be availability of fresh water, or the amount of plastic being found in the ocean, there was one clear takeaway from both milestones — how can we as individuals, businesses and governments, take responsibility to ensure the health of our oceans?
+Whether it be fresh water availability, or the amount of plastic being found in the ocean, there was one clear takeaway from both milestones — how can we as individuals, businesses and governments, take responsibility to ensure the health of our oceans?

-For us as GSI members, responsibility has been an integral component of the initiative from the beginning; to achieve GSI’s vision for the future of aquaculture, we know that as ocean users we play an important role in not only acting as responsible corporate citizens, but also in ensuring the responsible use of the oceans for future generations.
+For us, as members of the Global Salmon Initiative (GSI), responsibility has been an integral component from the beginning; to achieve GSI’s vision for the future of aquaculture, we know that as ocean users we play an important role in not only acting as responsible corporate citizens, but also in ensuring the responsible use of the oceans for future generations.
 But what does this mean on a practical level, and how is this philosophy being integrated into our values and actions?

 Our efforts to be responsible ocean stewards can be broadly divided into three main categories: